Tigernut Chocolate Chip Cookies (AIP)

 - ⅓ cup coconut oil, softened

-- 3 tbsp dairy free chocolate chips, sub these for AIP
+- 3 tbsp dairy free chocolate chips, sub this for AIP

 Instructions